-My Goodness, the controversy over collecting a Deposit sometimes seems to be a deal breaker when it comes down to choosing one Painting Contractor vs. another.
-There are all kinds of good reasons to be careful with this and all kinds of other reasons Painting Contractors should be aware of their importance.
+My Goodness, the controversy of collected a Deposit sometimes seems to be a deal breaker when it comes down to choosing one Contractor vs. another.
+There are all kinds of good reasons to be careful with this and all kinds of other reasons Contractors should be aware of their importance.

 Who should you not give a deposit to for a Project?
 Contractors not registered with the Secretary of State or the BBB.
 Contractors who are not members of any kind of Professional Organization such as the PDCA (Painter Decorators Contractors of America) or do not have a Website or presence on the Internet.
 Be especially careful of Contractors who do not have Liability and most important Verifiable Workers Compensation Insurance Policies.
 They should have references to share with you.
 These type of “Owner Operator” type of Contractors are more like “2 guys and a Pick Up Truck” type of outfits.
 These type of Painting Contractors present a element of Risk to you to start with and giving them Money up front just adds to that.
 By the way, most consumer advocates who have issue with deposits are really trying to protect you from these types of groups.